Qualified Veterans Disability Lawyers Serving All of Long Island and New York City

 Only service-related disabilities are covered by the VA.
 For example, if you return on your way home from duty and you injure your spine while driving on the highway, that injury may qualify for veterans disability benefits.

-Contact Our Veterans Disability Lawyers for a Free Consultation Today
+Contact Our Veterans Disability Lawyers to Fight Your Denial

 If you have been denied veterans disability benefits, all is not lost.
 There are many options in appealing the decision.